cloudflare/cloudflare-docs/products/terraform/src/content/advanced-topics/import-cloudflare-resources.md

 # Import Cloudflare resources

 An important point to understand about Terraform is that it can only manage configuration it created or was explicitly told about after the fact.
-The reason for this limitation is that Terraform expects to be authoritative for the resources its manages.
-It relies on two types of files to understand what resources it control and what state they are in.
+The reason for this limitation is that Terraform expects to be authoritative for the resources it manages.
+It relies on two types of files to understand what resources it controls and what state they are in.
 Terraform determines when and how to make changes from the following:

 - A [configuration file](https://www.terraform.io/docs/configuration/index.html) (ending in `.tf`) that defines the configuration of resources for Terraform to manage.
 This is what you worked with in the tutorial steps.
 - A local [state file](https://www.terraform.io/docs/state/) that maps the resource names defined in your configuration file, e.g., cloudflare_load_balancer.www-lb to the resources that exist in Cloudflare.